Do you have an old sweater kicking around that you never wear?

 The bottom cuff and sleeve cuffs are great to use for Slipper Boot cuffs, Pilot & Pixie Caps, Mitten cuffs, and Beanies.

-To use the bottom cuff for projects like these I cut off 4 inches from the bottom cuff and store in a bin for future projects.
+To use the bottom cuff for projects like these, I cut off 4 inches from it and store it in a bin for future projects.

-* If you think you will be making beanies or caps, hold off on cutting the 4 inches off.
+* If you think you will make beanies or caps, hold off on cutting the 4 inches off.
 Leave the sweater intact.

 The rest of the sweater can be used for all kinds of fun projects.